 All current GS members are eligible to vote in the Board of Directors election.
 Voting instructions were sent by email on Nov.
-9. Please contact email@example.com if you have any questions about how to vote or did not receive the ballot.
+13. Please contact email@example.com if you have any questions about how to vote or did not receive the ballot.
+The deadline to vote is December 4, 2018.

 A brief biography of each candidate is presented below.
 Click on a candidate's name for more information.